 Eventually, after returning home, my thoughts melted from those of my own childhood experience with my father’s death to my life today with my wife and little boy.
 After the sun rose, I heard my wife up and about.
 She eventually made her way to our son’s room.
 I’m normally up very early in the morning, so my wife not finding me in bed was not unusual.

 After she was in my son’s room for a bit, he woke up.
 My son called out to me.
-We have something of a routine where we meet in my son’s room when he wakes up and spend some time together as a family.
+We have something of a routine where we meet in my son’s room when he wakes up and spends some time together as a family.

 I snuggled with my son, counting the very real blessings that I have in my own life – but still feeling powerfully sad for what I knew the widow of the deceased man and the child were to face that day and into the future.

 I had a job scheduled for 9:00 a.m.
-But, my wife and I had some time for me to share what happened during the night as we sat around the kitchen table over a couple cups of coffee.
+But, my wife and I had some time for me to share what happened during the night as we sat around the kitchen table over a couple of cups of coffee.
 She literally had no idea that I’d been gone.
 We both saw a follow-up news story on what had happened at the house the day before, the house I was called to in the middle of the night.